angr/angrop/README.md

 ## TODO's
 Allow strings to be passed as arguments to func_call(), which are then written to memory and referenced.

 Add a function for open, read, write (for ctf's)

 Allow using of angr objects such as BVV, BVS to make using symbolic values easy

+The segment analysis for finding executable addresses seems to break on non-elf binaries often, such as PE files, kernel modules.

+Allow setting constraints on the generated chain e.g. bytes that are valid.

 ## Common gotchas
-Make sure to import angrop before calling proj.analyses.ROP() Make sure to call find_gadets() before trying to make chains
+Make sure to import angrop before calling proj.analyses.ROP()

+Make sure to call find_gadets() before trying to make chains